Whisky Wednesday scotch tastings at Gordon’s DTX are more than just a chance to taste some great spirits, it’s a way to make new friends

 - Nose: raisins, cooked fruit, cover honey, a little bit of mocha

-- Taste: creamy, thick, sweet plums, rich & spicy
+- Taste: creamy, thick, sweet plums, rich and spicy

 - Finish: the raisin/chocolate flavor lingers, fades to roof of mouth warmth, flavor fades quickly